TechyGran is a veteran vegan who enjoys passing along healthy, tasty recipes.

 1/4 cup nutritional yeast

-1 tablespoon chicken-like seasoning (see DIY chicken-like seasoning below)
+1 tablespoon beef-like OR chicken-like seasoning (see DIY seasoning recipes below)

-1 1/2 cup unsweetened almond milk, soy milk or rice milk
+1 1/2 cups unsweetened almond milk, soy milk or rice milk

-1 teaspoon vegetable herb/salt blend (like Mrs. Dash)
+1 teaspoon sea salt or vegetable herb/salt blend (like Mrs. Dash)

 Method for Making Special K Roast